 I started by giving this piece a super good cleaning with this cleaner mixed with water.

 This dresser was solid but the backplate needed repair along with some deep scratches on the top.
-I filled the scratches with DB Mud (brown) and after sanding them smooth I used BOSS Primer on the top only.
+I filled the scratches with DB Mud (brown) and after sanding them smooth I used BOSS Primer (UPDATED: the new & improved Bonding BOSS is now even better!) on the top only.
 This was to hide any filler marks and ensure no bleedthrough to the parts I sanded.

 This dresser took two coats.
 After painting EACH coat (while the paint was still WET), I used a damp shop towel and wiped back the paint on all the details.
 I used this water mister to spray some water on my shop towel rather than dipping it in water or putting it under a tap because I want it damp, not too wet.